-15. The Commission will continue to advocate for adequate, predictable and sustained financing for peacebuilding including through potential assessed contributions, seeking an action-oriented outcome.

-16. The Commission will also explore ways to encourage flexible funding for local peacebuilding organizations, including those led by women and youth and continue developing approaches to foster innovative financing for peacebuilding.
-It recognizes the need to enhance financing to ensure the full, equal and meaningful participation of women and youth in peacebuilding.
+- 18. The Commission will continue to advocate for adequate, predictable and sustained financing for peacebuilding through voluntary, innovative and assessed contributions.
+The Commission will also continue to implement General Assembly resolutions 76/305 and 78/257. - 19.
+The Commission will also explore ways to encourage flexible funding for local peacebuilding organizations, including those led by women and youth and continue developing approaches to foster innovative financing for peacebuilding.
+It recognizes the need to enhance financing to ensure the full, equal and meaningful participation of women and involvement of youth in peacebuilding.
 Finally, the work of the Commission would benefit from improved awareness of the PBF investments.